Consequences of breaking customs laws, procedures and duties and what action HM Revenue & Customs (HMRC) can take.

 Making a complaint

 HMRC has a complaints procedure that traders can use if they are unhappy about the way they were treated during seizure of the goods.
 They cannot use this process to complain about the actual seizure of goods - instead, they must complain to their regional complaints unit.
 If they are still unhappy, they can apply to the Adjudicator.
-Download the factsheet on complaints and putting things right from the HMRC website (PDF, 67K).
+Find out how to complain and putting things in factsheet C/FS.